SPECIAL SITUATIONS ADVISORY

 Divesting physical assets or closing down a facility.
 This involves a large number of stakeholders, all of whom need to be on board with the approach on your way out, while negotiating the terms of the sale and transferring risk.
 Read more

-Case: Factory sale and Site Closure
+Case study: Factory sale and Site Closure

-04 | Organizational disruption
+04 | Organizational disruption and Crisis Recovery

 An organization experiencing disruption or breakdown that affects its ability to function properly.
 It may struggle to make equipment work.
 It may have become over-reliant on a single resource or vendor, or things that used to work simply aren’t working anymore.
 Read more